Opinion: As a teacher, I know that the new school uniform law is mere window dressing

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 The fact is, uniform is not really the problem – it is a distraction from the exploitative disregard the government has for the disadvantaged and the disenfranchised.
-After all, if uniform really was the central issue here, then perhaps they’d prioritise the postcode lottery meaning that only a fifth of parents can access funding for school uniform through their council.
+After all, if uniform really was the central issue here, then perhaps they’d prioritise the postcode lottery that ensures only a fifth of parents can access funding for school uniform through their councils.

-At times like this, usually schools would step in.
+At times like this, schools would usually step in.
 Every school I’ve worked in has provided uniform at its own cost for children who cannot afford it – whether that’s blazers subsidised from the school budget or pastoral staff buying bulk black shoes from their own pockets to be handed out to pupils who turn up in flip-flops or ripped trainers.
-Cupboards in schools up and down the country and stocked with extra pens, sanitary towels, old school ties to give to students in need – not provided by the government, but by schools and even teachers themselves.
+Cupboards in schools up and down the country are stocked with extra pens, sanitary towels, old school ties to give to students in need – not provided by the government, but by schools and even teachers themselves.

-But as teachers struggle to cope with their own household bills in the wake of the government’s refusal to raise wages in line with inflation and as education leaders grapple with the impact of enormous energy bills come autumn, this will become a thing of the past.
+But as teachers struggle to cope with their own household bills in the wake of the government’s refusal to raise wages in line with inflation, and as education leaders grapple with the impact of enormous energy bills come autumn, this will become a thing of the past.

-If the government is so concerned about the cost of uniform for struggling families, then they need to take an introspective look at the decade of austerity, the years of cuts to vital services, and the economic policies that have led us here, rather than obscuring this mess of their own making with shiny policies that do nothing for households in need.
+If the government is so concerned about the cost of uniform for struggling families, then they need to take an introspective look at the decade of austerity, the years of cuts to vital services and the economic policies that have led us here, rather than obscuring this mess of their own making with shiny policies that do nothing for households in need.

 Register for free to continue reading